Lei1025/lei1025.github.io/_posts/2019-03-30-Implement Sorting Tags by Name and Value in Jekyll.md

 ```
 {% endraw %}

+> I am not confident that the following method is the best solution.

 # Tags sorted by count

 I have tried using `liquid` to achieve this goad, but the result is fail that I can neither make an type like arrays in an array nor pass values to `JavaScript`.
 So I switched to totally using JS as my solution.